JordanLarson/CAPSTONE/README.md

 | Wave details           |          Shared/Reusable component that renders one users data           |

 # MVP example
+User can search through their local breaks/ spots to find which is best suited for their tastes that day/ skill level User can post on a message board of the spot that they were looking at to hear feedback/ post content of that spot.
+User can set up search paramters, and customize their spots.

 # PostMVP
 Direct Messages
-Login
+Authentication/ Login
+Automated bot messages

-# Additional Libraries
+## Additional Libraries

-Front End:
+# Front End:
+socket.io
 React
 Axios
-Back End:
+# Back End:
 Cors
-Morgan
 Ruby On Rails
 # Code Snippet